If you’re planning to use Patchwork to organise a group gift for a loved one check out our top tips before you get started:

 Make it personal

 You can add a banner image, a profile image and include your own photos within your patchwork.
-So there are lots of opportunities for all those people contributing to see the face of the person you’ll celebrating, remember how much they love them – and then give generously!
+So there are lots of opportunities for all those people contributing to see the face of the person you’ll celebrating.
+They’ll be reminded how much they love them – and they’ll give generously!

 Break it down

 If you’re looking for inspiration for a group gift we’ve got tons of templates for you to choose from.
-So whether it’s a new bike, a work of art, a new tattoo, a cookery course, a vegetable patch or a weekend in Paris, you’ll find a readymade patchwork to customise – already broken down into a range of individually priced pieces.
+It can be for anything – a new bike, a work of art, a new tattoo, a cookery course, a vegetable patch or a weekend in Paris.
+You can find a readymade patchwork to customise – already broken down into a range of individually priced pieces.

 However if we don’t have a template for the gift you want to fund you can do one of two things: